Fraser Elliott: Philanthropy

 In 1985, Elliott founded the Fraser Elliott Foundation charitable foundation to pursue philanthropy.

 Elliott donated million to the Canadian Opera Company's Four Seasons Centre project, and the R. Fraser Elliot Hall is named after him.
 Elliott donated million to the University Health Network (UHN).
 The Toronto General Hospital's R. Fraser Elliot Wing is named after him in recognition.
 Elliott donated to the Royal Conservatory of Music in Toronto; the R. Fraser Elliott Centre for Keyboard Studies in the Telus Centre is named after him.

 In 2001, CAE donated for the creation of the R. Fraser Elliott Scholarship and Laboratory Program at the École Polytechnique and the Université de Montréal in his honour.

 Elliott had an extensive collection of paintings.
 He started collecting in 1951 in Montreal.
 He donated the European paintings in his collection to the AGO.
 His Canadian paintings, including Eight Red Houses by Lawren Harris, were put up for auction in May 2005.

 Personal life

 He married Elizabeth Ann (Betty-Ann) McNicoll in 1955.
 McNicoll predeceased Elliott.
 They had six children: Fraser; Ann; Allison; Adrian; Jordan; and Alexandra.
-Elliott died at home due to heart failure on 26 January 2005.
+Elliott died at The Toronto General Hospital due to heart failure on 26 January 2005.